 Christina Mattison is the senior vice president of the Virtua Foundation.
 In this role, she is responsible for the development and executive oversight of securing philanthropic support for Virtua’s programs, services and strategic priorities.

-A 2016 NJBiz Forty Under Forty honoree, Mattison is a seasoned fundraising executive whose wealth of experience belies her age.
+A 2016 NJBiz Forty Under Forty honoree, Mattison is a seasoned executive whose wealth of experience belies her age.
 Mattison has a proven track record of securing philanthropic support at major hospital systems in New Jersey and Pennsylvania.
+In 2017 she was recognized with The Philadelphia Business Journal’s "Minority Business Leader Award" for making a difference in business and in the community.

 While at Virtua, Mattison has helped raise significant support for patient care, research and community initiatives.
 She is passionate about not only reaching but surpassing organizational goals, as this means even greater impact to the community she serves.